Mikaelia/TrailFinder-V2/README.md

 ## Motivation

-TrailfinderV1 was first crack at building a React web application.
-I've decided to improve the application by refactoring my code and design with what I have since learned
+Unlike TrailFinder1 which returned a random trail near your location, TrailFinder2 will return a list of trails based off of your specifications in your area, or the location that you select on a map.
+Click on the trails to select, and save them.
+Your saved trails are visible in the "Trailmarks" section of the application.

 ## Features

-This application is built with React, and styled with CSS/Sass instead of CSSModules.
-I used Firebase's user authentication, and database tools.
+This application is built with React, and styled with CSS/Sass.
+I used Firebase's user authentication, and database functionality.

 In this version of Trailfinder, I removed Redux because I felt that it was unnessary for an application of this size, and wanted to practice working with Firebase without Redux.